Half Moon: Ardha Chandrasana

 What I often see when students appear to have a difficult time to stay in Half Moon:

-• Not enough space to balance.
-The hand is too close to the foot, causing a tipping sensation.
+Not enough space to balance.
+If the hand is too close to the foot, this can sometimes create a tipping sensation.
 Move the hand further away from the foot to the point where the shoulder is stacked above the wrist.

 What we need to move into and out of Half Moon pose: